rabelais88/electron-quick-start/README.md

 npm install
 # Run the app
 npm start

+# Every time you run "npm install", run this:
+./node_modules/.bin/electron-rebuild

+# On Windows if you have trouble, try:
+.\node_modules\.bin\electron-rebuild.cmd
 ```

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.